 A new sensor will have a linear response to the partial pressure of oxygen throughout the normal operating range used in rebreather diving.
-However, as they age, their output becomes increasingly non-linear at higher partial pressures of oxygen.
+However, as they age, their output becomes increasingly March 2018 © Lamartek, Inc. dba Dive Rite non-linear at higher partial pressures of oxygen.
 This is commonly referred to as "current limiting."
 The problem with this is that a sensor may appear to be acting normally, but display a lower PPO2 than what is actually in the breathing loop.
 If the diver (or electronic controller) is using this value to determine oxygen injection it can quickly lead to a hyperoxic breathing loop.